Levintsky/ML-tutorial/RL/Transfer.md

 	- DeepMind.
 Sim-to-Real Robot Learning from Pixels with Progressive Nets.
 CoRL'17
 - **UNREAL**: DeepMind.
 Reinforcement Learning with Unsupervised Auxiliary Tasks.
 2016
 	- https://github.com/miyosuda/unreal
-- **IU Agent**: S Cabi, S Colmenarejo, M Hoffman, M Denil, Z Wang, N Freitas.
+- **IU Agent**: DeepMind.
 The Intentional Unintentional Agent: Learning to Solve Many Continuous Control Tasks Simultaneously.
 CoRL'17
 	- Insight: the agent perceives a stream of rewards rti, indexed by i at time t.
 To learn the actor neural network parameterized by θ, we are interested in simultaneously maximizing the expected value of all tasks;
 	- RL Alg: DDPG
 	- To learn an intentional task, one will learn multiple unintentional (has to be off-policy);
 		<img src="/RL/images/transfer/iu-agent.png" alt="drawing" width="450"/>
 	- Experiments: Mujoco physics engine, stack object
 	- When acting according to the policy associated with one of the hardest tasks, we are able to learn all other tasks off-policy
-- **PathNet**: C Fernando, D Banarse, C Blundell, Y Zwols, D Ha, A Rusu, A Pritzel, D Wierstra.
+- **PathNet**: DeepMind.
 PathNet: Evolution Channels Gradient Descent in Super Neural Networks.
 2017
 	-  Use agents embedded in the neural network whose task is to discover which parts of the network to re-use for new tasks;
 	- MNIST, CIFAR, SVHN;
 	- A3C on some games;